 Consulted on an orchard-worth of typefaces for Apple, with a focus on Latin, Cyrillic & Greek typography for both iOS and OSX.
-The specific work is mostly shrouded in secrecy, so instead of looking at the type I invite you to read this interesting post on Apple Tattooing from Nicola’s Edible Geography blog.
+The specific work is mostly shrouded in secrecy, so instead of looking at the type I invite you to read this unrelated post on Apple Tattooing from Nicola’s Edible Geography blog.

-Logotype for Пятница.
-Shown is one of several version created in conjunction with Trollbäck + Co.
+Logotype variations for Пятница (friday.ru), created in conjunction with Trollbäck + Co.